ivansarno/FiatShamirProtocol/README.md

 # Fiat-Shamir_ZK-Protocol
 OOP Fiat-Shamir Zero Knowledge Protocol implementation

+2 version are avaiable, C++ and C#

 Library includes:

--Key struct;

--the fun FS_key_create that take 2 uninitialized Key variable and generate public and private key;
+-the fun KeyGen for keys generation

 -Proover class

 -Verifier class

-detail in FS_class.cpp file

 Random Number Generator

-Random Number Generator included is only for testing, user can replace it with one of your own in Define.h file
+Random Number Generator included in C++ version is only for testing, user can replace it subclassing ZKFS::Aux::Generator

-There are two generators:

--RandNum: return a big-int number (compatible with arbitrary precision library used)

--Randbit: return a simple int with value 0 or 1

--Randinit and Randbitinit are the respective initializers
+The C# version using .NET service for cryptografy, user can customize these services

 Usage:

--the client create the keys withFS_key_create
+-the client create the keys with KeyGen

 -the client instantiates a Proover object with the private key

 -the server instantiates a Verifier object with the public key of client

--run a session of FS exchanging the result of methods for N iteration, with N is the precision you like
+-run a session of FS exchanging the result of methods for N iteration, with N is the precision you like:

+  -Client: Proover.step1 -> Server

+  -Server: Verifier.step1 -> Client

+  -Client: Proover.step2 -> Server

+  -Server: Verifier.step2 -> result of identification

+  -in alternative (Server: Verifier.checkstate -> result of identification)

 Credit